tonyrusignuolo/CS546-Project/README.md

 ### Running

 First, start your MongoDB server and ensure that `config/mongoConnection.js` is configured properly.
-Then run the following commands:
+Ensure that you are in the project directory, then run the following commands:

 ```js
 npm install